|

 any unwanted resistive ion-paths to ground?
 If so, then some sort of

-independently powered ionizers placed inside the main terminal would form
+independently powered ionizers placed inside the main terminal would

-a novel invention: a Magnifying Transmitter rather than just a much larger
+a novel and unpatented invention: a Magnifying Transmitter rather than

 but otherwise familiar 3-coil tesla coil.